Eval Loop

 How grading, scoring, and feedback work in CORAL.

-The eval loop is CORAL's core mechanism: agents commit changes, run a grader, and use the score to guide their next iteration.
+The eval loop is CORAL's core mechanism: agents commit changes, a centralized grader daemon scores them asynchronously, and agents use the feedback to guide their next iteration.

 How it works